 Utilize one or all of these ways to find the final number of sales from your list over the last twelve months.
 This is the most important data you need to find your list .

 Step Two: Subtract Costs From to Find the Net

-Once you’ve got your number from above (twelve months or otherwise), take your total overhead costs from above and subtract it from your total list .
+Once you know how much you're making from above (twelve months or otherwise), take your total overhead costs from above and subtract it from your total list .
 That will give you your net number, or the actual amount of money that you’re putting in your pocket from your .

-It’s an important number, especially as you weigh it against the generated from other areas such as , referrals, and organic traffic.
+It’s an important number, especially as you weigh it against how much is generated from other areas, such as , referrals, and organic traffic.

 Step Three: Find the Total Number of Active Subscribers

 “Active” is the key word here.